Desert Patrol Vehicle

-The Desert Patrol Vehicle (DPV), formerly called the Fast Attack Vehicle (FAV), is a high-speed, lightly armored sandrail-like vehicle first used in combat during the Gulf War in 1991.
+The Desert Patrol Vehicle (DPV), formerly called the Fast Attack Vehicle (FAV), is a Chenowth high-speed, lightly armored sandrail-like vehicle first used in combat during the Gulf War in 1991.
 Due to their dash speed and off-road mobility, the DPVs were used extensively during Operation Desert Storm.
 The first U.S. forces to enter Kuwait City were United States Navy SEALs in DPVs.

 Performance

 The DPV was built by Chenowth Racing Products, Inc. The German Volkswagen Kübelwagen was the first military Light Utility Vehicle based on the Volkswagen Beetle which uses rear-wheel rather than four-wheel drive.
 Volkswagen components were also the basis for the postwar dune buggy, and its layout is used in the DPV with rear-mounted air-cooled 200 hp Volkswagen engine.
-This makes the lightweight vehicle capable of accelerating from 0 to 30 mph in only four seconds and able to travel at speeds of up to 80 mph.
+This makes the lightweight vehicle capable of accelerating from 0 to 30 mph in four seconds and able to travel at speeds of up to 80 mph.
 With its standard 21 gallon (79.5 litre) fuel tank, the DPV has a range of about 210 mi.
 An optional fuel bladder can extend the range to over 1,000 mi.
 Payload capacity is 1500 lb.